pomelo-io/dao-security/README.md

 The purpose of auditing a smart contract is to eliminate as much as possible the risks of exploits and unexpected behavior that can occur from errors or overlooked issues in the code.
 The journey of translating a promising idea into code that runs on a public blockchain can be tedious with lots of pitfalls that developers and newcomers may not be aware of.
 That's why having a dozen or more pair of eyes look through every aspect of the code is useful for making dapps a safer place for users.

 Clients are the ones who defines the **scope** of the audit by providing as much resources as they want (code, documentation, etc.).
 The DAO will be responsible for assessing the feasibility of the audit according to its own resources (available people, time, other audits, etc.).
 Clients are expected to supply a sufficient amount of context and documentation for the codebase they want to be audited.
+They also provide the funds in advance who shall be putted in escrow until the audit is finished and from which the rewards will be taken for the participating auditors.

 Auditors will be provided the material, *potential reward amount?* and a **deadline** for which they have to send in all their work.
 They are aware of the **rules** (*WIP to be defined / accepted on join, audit start or submission?*) regarding audit submissions and the internal workings of the DAO (reward attribution, etc.).
 A communication channel (*direct? through DAO?*) shall be at the disposition of auditors for reaching the clients regarding any clarifications they may seek in order to perform the audit work.

+After the deadline is passed, no other submissions can be sent and the judging process starts (see [Governance systems](#governance-systems) and [Assessing the quality of submissions](#assessing-the-quality-of-submissions) for an overview of possible methods).
+The main goal is to reward the best performing auditors by granting them a larger share of the audit funds.
+Once all the findings have been validated (or invalidated for some) and a reward distribution has been acted, the funds are released from the escrow.
+DAOS gets a share of the prize pool and uses it to reward the active members who will setup the next audit.
+An audit report, compilation of all the relevant findings, is also posted to the public at the end.

+#### Flow summary

 \[*Draft flow based on Denis' feedback*\]
 1. Project/Protocol/Team needs an audit.